PaulBlanche/frugal/docs/data/integration/preact-integration.md

 ### `useData`

-This hook will return the `data` used to generate the current page.
-To be passed to the _islands_, the `data` is serialized and embeded in the html as JSON.
-If you want to use `useData`, your `data` muste be serializable.
+This hook will return the _data object_ used to generate the current page.
+To be passed to the _islands_, the _data object_ is serialized and embeded in the html as JSON.
+If you want to use `useData`, your _data object_ muste be serializable.

-If you don't need access to the `data` in any of your _islands_ and don't want the extra weight of a serialized JSON in your html pages, you can disabled `data` embeding in the `getContentFrom` function :
+If you don't need access to the `data` in any of your _islands_ and don't want the extra weight of a serialized JSON in your html pages, you can disabled _data object_ embeding in the `getContentFrom` function :

 ```ts
 export const getContent = getContentFrom(Page, {